Timendus/meshbot/README.md

 make
 ```

-This will install the dependencies, run the bot and have it connect to the
+This will install the dependencies in a new virtual environment, run the bot and
-address or device you specified in `production.env`.
+have it connect to the address or device you specified in `production.env`.

 ## Usage